billyc/momo/content/2025/momosts.md

 {{< rainbowlogo "/momo/assets/images/momo2025.png" >}}

 <br/>
-September 14-17, 2025, in Minneapolis, Minnesota at the beautiful McNamara Alumni Center on the University of Minnesota (Twin Cities) campus.
+September 14-17, 2025, in Minneapolis, Minnesota at the McNamara Alumni Center of the University of Minnesota (Twin Cities).

-We welcome public and private sector practitioners, researchers, students, and all involved in developing, analyzing, and applying transportation data and tools to connect, learn, share, and build lasting professional relationships.

 <div class="conf-section-picker">
 {{< confbutton "AGENDA" "../" >}}